opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

    - `-od or --output_category_description_topic OUTPUT_CATEGORY_DESRIPTION_TOPIC`: Topic to which we are publishing the ID of the recognized action (default=`/opendr/human_activity_recognition_description`)
    - `--model`: Architecture to use for human activity recognition.
 Choices are "cox3d-s", "cox3d-m", "cox3d-l", "x3d-xs", "x3d-s", "x3d-m", or "x3d-l" (Default: "cox3d-m").
    - `--device DEVICE`: Device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)

-3. In a new terminal you can view predictions by running `rostopic echo /opendr/human_activity_recognition`.
+3. In a new terminal you can view predictions by running `rostopic echo /opendr/human_activity_recognition` and `rostopic echo /opendr/human_activity_recognition_description`.

 ## RGB + Infrared input